CuddleNewMexico/cuddlenewmexico.github.io/resources/text/exercises/hell_yes_fuck_no.md

 1. [ ] "Can we try to sync our breathing while sitting close together?"
 1. [ ] "Would you feel okay if we lay side by side?"
 1. [ ] "Can we try a cuddle where I'm the little spoon?"
-1. [ ] "Could we try a full-body hug for a couple of minutes?"
+1. [ ] "Could we try a full-body hug ?"
 1. [ ] "Can we try a cuddle where I'm the big spoon?"
 1. [ ] "Would it be okay if I cradled you in my arms?"
 1. [ ] "May I stroke your hair while we talk?"